Suzuki Cultus: Maruti Esteem

 In November 1994, an upgraded version of this car, with a more powerful 1.3-liter engine, was released with similar looks and the new name Maruti Esteem.
-Initially, the car looked very similar to the Maruti 1000, except for different fabric in seats and door trims and an 'ESTEEM' badging at the rear.
+Initially, the car looked very similar to the Maruti 1000, except for different fabric in seats and door trims and 'ESTEEM' badging at the rear.
 The first model had a 65 PS carburetted engine but this was replaced by an 85 PS fuel injected 16-valve unit in 2000.
 The engine was found to have one of the highest power-to-weight ratios in the under two-liter class, and helped the Esteem reach considerable success in Indian auto racing, where it is still popular in rallying.
 Soon in end-1995, two trims were launched, base LX and the higher VX.
 The latter boasted of contemporary features like power steering, power locking and 4 door power windows.
 An automatic AX variant also was released in June 1996 with a torque-converter type automatic transmission.
 Air conditioning and remote fuel lid opener was standard in Esteem unlike the 1000.
 The Maruti 1000 was kept below the Esteem and remained in production until March 2000 and was eventually discontinued due to low sales.

-In October 1997, the Esteem received a full facelift which included a new grille, new tail lights and new head lights much inspired by the Holden cousins.
+In October 1998, the Esteem received a full facelift which included a new grille, new tail lights and new head lights much inspired by the Holden cousins.
 The rear also gained an extra cluster of lights as standard replacing the previous black panel.

 In January 2000, when Maruti launched Esteem with MPFI system, the LX variant got equipped with front power windows and central locking.
 Chrome radiator grille, rear armrest and driver seat height adjuster also became a part of Esteem's equipment list.
 Several new colour options also were added.

 In August 2002, another minor change was made when the chrome grille was replaced by a mesh grille and a rear spoiler was added in the top VXi trim.
 Special edition models such as Limited and Velocity also were released in 2002.

 Another facelift took place in July 2004, consisting of new lights and bumpers, which were borrowed from the Chinese "Changan Suzuki Lingyang" (Antelope) version of the Swift sedan.
-The new version also received clear lens tail lights and new wheel covers, while new colours were introduced again.
+The new version also received clear lens tail lights and new hubcaps, while new colours were introduced again.

 The Esteem was also available with a 1527 cc Peugeot TUD5 diesel engine as well, at a slightly higher price.
 When Bharat Stage 3 emission rules were made stricter, Maruti phased out this diesel variant sometime in 2005.
 The models offered in the mid-2000s were: